Mohrpheus78/Citrix/PVS/vDisk version documentation/Readme.md

 This script will generate a HTML report of your current vDisk versions

 ## Parameter
 -Sitename
-Sitename of yout PVS site
+Site name of your PVS site
 -outputpath
-The path where the report is saved
+The path where the HTML report is saved

 ## Example
 & '.\PVS vDisk versions.ps1' -Sitename Testlab -outputpath C:\Users\admin\Desktop